 Each time I take Seth for a ride in my car, he will put on his seat belt and rock his body back and forth in unrestrained excitement.
 I will feel a pang of guilt for not spending nearly enough time with him.
 I will wonder what it’s like to see our world in those big deep eyes, and what it’s like to live in his faraway world where words aren’t so important, thinking is visual, and the mundane offers unspeakable joy.
 It is a world we can't enter and won't understand, a world where Calvin lives happily thereafter with Hobbes and Nobita with Doraemon.
 I will also wonder whether he and the rest of us are so different after all, for who among us isn't struggling daily with our real and imagined problems in real and imagined ways, all the while hoping for a little understanding from the outside world?

-This article previously appeared in the March 2015 issue of MANIFESTO magazine under Jason Y. Ng's column “The Urban Confessional.”
+This article was published in the March 2015 issue of MANIFESTO magazine under Jason Y. Ng's column “The Urban Confessional.”